top of page

 So there you have it.
 These are the major differences between Dry Needling and Acupuncture.
 So if you are looking for dry needling you need to make sure that the practitioner is trained in dry needling and not just acupuncture.
 And vice versa, if you are looking for Acupuncture then this needs to be performed by someone qualified in it.

-At Muscle Therapy Australia we are all trained in Dry Needling and find it helps us to get great results.
+At Muscle Therapy Australia all practitioners are all trained in Dry Needling and us it to get great results.

 If you would like to try dry needling or find out more, don’t hesitate to get in touch or book in a session now.